 - Write melodies inside it.
 Because every note fits, you can focus on rhythm and shape instead of dodging wrong notes — handy when you’re learning to write a melody over chords.

 - Add the blue note for blues.
-Slipping in a flat fifth between the 4th and 5th of the minor pentatonic gives the classic blues sound.
+Slipping in a flat fifth between the 4th and 5th of the minor pentatonic gives the classic blues sound, and it sits perfectly over a 12-bar blues progression.

 - Use it as a safety net.
 When improvising over a tricky progression, the pentatonic of the home key usually still works.